CodeYourFuture/class-planner-capgemini-hackathon/README.md

 1. name **essential**
 2. email address **essential**
 3. choose role from drop down menu **essential**
+   - Coordinator
-   - Lead Teacher 1
+   - Lead Teacher
-   - Lead Teacher 2
+   - Assistant Lead Teacher
-   - Teacher Assistant
+   - Teaching Assistant
-   - Mentor
+   - Personal Development Rep
 4. slack id
 5. comments
 6. Submit button
-7. a message of your name is successfully added and thank you for registering, our community appreciate your helps message with a Ok button,
+7. a message of your name is successfully added and thank you for registering, our community appreciate your helps message , _please read these links before class_ with a Ok button.

 - ok button will take you back to Details page.

+---

+# 6. Admin page:

+- this page should be exactly like Details Page, but emails are visible here
+- Admin login can be achieved by passing a parameter to the URL.
+No security or authorisation is required for this version. (for example: http://www.classplanner.com/`admin` <--)

+---

+# Stretch Goals

+### Deep Linking

+- By using a URL like joinaclass.codeyourfuture.com/{CLASS_ID} I should be directed directly to the class in question.

+### Multiple Schools

+- As an Admin I'd like to be able to host multiple schools under the same website.
+  For example, I'd like to have joinaclass.codeyourfuture.com/london and joinaclass.codeyourfuture.com/birmingham as separate pages.

+  ### Emailing

+- It would be very handy to have a way of emailing all volunteers who are signed up to teach a class.
+- A stretch goal for this would be automated emails that get sent out a couple of days before class.
+  _Please contact Chris Owen to integrate with our email system._